-To some people the idea of spending two weeks in complete darkness sounds scary, claustrophobic even, but for others it brings an exciting opportunity for deep internal work.
+To some people, the idea of spending two weeks in complete darkness sounds scary, claustrophobic even, but for others, it brings an exciting opportunity for deep internal work.
 From when I first heard about the darkroom, I knew this was a threshold I wished to cross.

 Ten years into my Taoist training and personal practice, the timing was right and I did my first Darkroom Retreat in Tao Garden, Thailand.
-Held and facilitated by Master Mantak Chia, who guided us skilfully through Taoist terrain and across cosmic fields, this was an experience that would transform my entire being.
+Held and facilitated by Master Mantak Chia, who guided us skillfully through Taoist terrain and across cosmic fields, this was an experience that would transform my entire being.

 The mind eased into stillness – no meetings, no phonecalls, no Whatsapps, no social media notifications.
 There was nowhere to go, nothing to do, except to be present to myself and to the insightful teachings of Taoist Inner Alchemy.